blackadder-git/byui/cse212/3-trees.md

 In order to bring his creation to life, Doctor Frankenstein must keep meticulous records of the lightening strikes near his laboratory.
 He has tasked Igor with recording the year, month, and day each strike occurs.
 Once again, Igor needs your help to write a program.

 + Record the following pre UNIX epoch timestamps in a tree for Doctor Frankenstein to reference later.
-Determine whether lightening struck on 1800-04-09 and 1806-06-22.
+Then, determine whether lightening struck on 1800-04-09 and 1806-06-22.

 ```
 -4846176000.0